This had been the best beach in the Auckland area - until the perves got ignored...

 The second part of Ladies Bay, St Helliers

 At the northern end of the popular Long Bay reserve is a marked cliff walk, which goes past this spot.
 There used to be a sign here, recognising it as a clothes-optional area.
-However, it too is now subject to the North Shore Beach Patrol Officers.

 Pohutukawa Bay - development looms!